 Winter Planting Scheme

-RP has planted the polyanthus in the existing winter planting.
+RP has planted the polyanthus in the existing winter planting at Winchester Crossroads and Bull Ring

 Winter Tidy up – 28th February

 This focused on the Aston Lane Bank and school field footpath.
 A huge amount of dead branches and debris have been removed although there is still work to do.
 CIB will now identify where replacement trees and shrubs could be planted.
 Thank you to Sally Beaman for allowing CIB to put the arising’s onto the bonfire at the Plough car park.